akiaji-k/dose_rate_visualizer/README.md

    ![select_target](./images/dose_rate_visualizer.png)

+The mean, standard deviation, and mode of dose rate are also calculated and displayed.

 **Note that the gantry angle of 0 degrees is plotted on the far left regardless of CW or CCW, an issue that needs to be corrected.**